Mark Isbell of Isbell Farms is committed to agricultural practices that also benefit the environment.

 Mark grows 3,500 acres of rice in Humnoke, Arkansas, on his family’s farm, where he utilizes zero grade technology, solar power and no-till, among other climate-smart agriculture practices.

-Mike is dedicated to sustainability at Isbell Farms.
+Mark is dedicated to sustainability at Isbell Farms.
 His efforts, water use reduction, methane emission reduction, energy use reduction and the creation of carbon offsets earned Isbell Farms the 2016 Commitment to Quality Award from the American Carbon Registry.

 An important part of Isbell Farms’ dedication to sustainability is its effort to conserve water.
-One way they accomplish this goal is through zero grade technology, which Mike uses on 100 percent of his acreage.
+One way they accomplish this goal is through zero grade technology, which Mark uses on 100 percent of his acreage.

 Rice is often grown on sloped fields that depend on contour levees or terraces to maintain water depth at intervals down the slope of the field.
 Though this technique is integral to rice production in some areas, in other areas, like Isbell Farms, it is possible to employ zero grade technology to decrease water and land use and increase efficiencies.
 Zero grade has become the popular term to refer to fields that have been leveled to the point of no slope or grade (think flat like a tabletop).
 This configuration saves 30 to 50 percent of water used in rice production.